duylieu909/LUANVAN_AGRICOMMERCE/README.md

 INSTALL DEPENDENCIES

-Navigate to the frontend and backend directories and install the dependencies:
+Navigate to the frontend, backend and socket directories and install the dependencies:

 Frontend: